Chile Chico, Patagonia — 46° South

 could fine wine be produced here, consistently, at this latitude?

-Pinot Noir and Chardonnay were selected for their ability to respond to cold climates and long ripening cycles.
+Pinot Noir and Chardonnay were selected for their ability to respond to cold climates and short ripening cycles.
 Over successive vintages, the vineyard has demonstrated that these varieties not only survive in Southern Patagonia, but express a distinctive profile shaped by place: freshness, mineral tension, and precision.

 What started as an exploration has become a working estate.